Healing the Wounds Beneath the False Identity

 This transformation takes time.
 Trust inside is built step by step, not in one leap.
 Some parts of the process you can begin on your own - pausing, noticing, and responding with compassion.
 But often the deeper work of unburdening needs the guidance of an IFS-trained therapist.

 The important thing to remember is this: healing makes sense.
 The Shame Identity was never the truth of who you are.
 The False Identity was never meant to last.
-The Authentic Self has been here all along, waiting for the burdens to be released.
+The authentic Self has been here all along, waiting for the burdens to be released.